Caleb-Clauson/IT_360_Final_Project_Spring_2026/README.md

 # IT_360_Final_Project_Spring_2026

+## Project Overview
-Our final project for IT 360 will be to create a forensic collector, specifically a Linux DFIR Triage and mini timeline report tool.
+Our final project for IT 360 is to create a forensic collection tool, specifically a **Linux DFIR Triage and Mini Timeline Report Tool**.

+---

 ## Team Members
 - Caleb Clauson
 - Eric Anderson

 ## Team Name
- - Securists
+**Securists**

+---

 ## Project Idea
-Our project will be: ForensiCollect - Linux DFIR Triage & Mini Timeline Report Tool
-1. Linux focused
-2. User Focused
-3. Shell Scripting (Bash)
+**ForensiCollect** – A Linux-based DFIR (Digital Forensics and Incident Response) triage tool designed to collect, organize, and summarize key system artifacts for rapid analysis.

+### Key Features
+1. Linux-focused forensic triage
+2. User-focused and easy to interpret
+3. Implemented using Bash scripting
-4. Structured output (JSON/CSV)
+4. Structured outputs (JSON and CSV)
+5. Modular and extensible design

+---

-## What the Tool will do
+## What the Tool Does

-1. Evidence collection
+### 1. Evidence Collection
+The tool collects key forensic artifacts from the system, including:
-   - System info
+- System information (OS, kernel, uptime, storage)
-   - User activity
+- User activity (logins, sessions, authentication logs)
-   - Process/service snapshot
+- Process and service snapshots
-   - Network snapshot
+- Network configuration and listening ports
-   - Recent file changes in key directories
+- Recent file changes in critical directories (`/etc`, `/var/log`)
-   - Complex imformation (e.g., Shimcache, Amcache)
+- Higher-value Linux artifacts such as authentication activity and system changes

+---

-2. Integrity and documentation
+### 2. Integrity and Documentation
+To ensure forensic soundness, the tool:
+- Uses read-only commands for triage collection
+- Creates a timestamped case directory
+- Logs all executed commands in `collection_log.txt`
+- Records warnings and errors in `warnings.txt`
-   - SHA-256 hash manifest
+- Generates a SHA-256 hash manifest (`hash_manifest.txt`)
-   - Collection log (audit trail of actions/commands)
+- Hashes the final archive for verification

+---

-3. Artifical Intelligence Explainer
+### 3. Artificial Intelligence Explainer
+An optional AI component is used for **post-collection analysis only**:
-   - A Large Language Model analyzes and converts complex logs into readable summaries for the report.
+- Converts complex logs into readable summaries
+- Improves investigator efficiency
+- Does NOT modify or collect evidence

+---

-4. Output packaging
+### 4. Output Packaging
+- Generates a structured case folder
+- Compresses results into a `.tar.gz` archive
-   - Compressed case archive for storage/transfer
+- Produces a hash of the archive for integrity validation

+---

 ## Tech Stack
-1. Bash for collection/orchestration
-2. Uses standard Linux utilities
+- **Bash scripting** for orchestration and automation
+- **Standard Linux utilities** (`ps`, `ip`, `ss`, `find`, etc.)

+---

-## AI Componet
+## Output Structure
-ForensiCollect uses a Large Language Model (LLM) strictly for post collection analysis and explantion.
-After forensic artifacts are gathered and hashed by Bash scripts, the AI componet converts complex logs and system data into human readable summaries for the report.

-The AI does not collect, modify, or validate evidence.
-All eviedence acquistion and integrity checks are performed using standard Linux utilities.
-The AI serves only as an interpretive aid to improve readability and investigator effieciency.
+Each run generates a case directory containing:

+- `raw/` → collected forensic artifacts
+- `report/` → summaries and AI outputs
+- `collection_log.txt` → command audit trail
+- `warnings.txt` → errors and missing data
+- `hash_manifest.txt` → SHA-256 file hashes
+- `summary.txt` → human-readable overview
+- `report.json` → structured summary
+- `timeline.csv` → event timeline

+---

-## How we will demo it
+## How We Will Demonstrate It
-1. Run tool on a Linux VM
+1. Run the tool on a Linux VM
-2. Walk through the case folder outputs (raw artifacts, hash manifest, report)
+2. Walk through the generated case folder
-3. Show a sample of "findings" section (failed login spikes, unusual listening ports, recent changes in /etc or new users) that flags at least a few indicators
+3. Highlight key findings such as:
+   - Failed login attempts
+   - Suspicious listening ports
+   - Recent changes in `/etc`
+   - Newly created users

+---

 ## Project Timeline
-The project timeline is as follows:
-- February 5, 2026: Project Proposal Submission.
+- **February 5, 2026**: Project Proposal Submission
-- Week of March 16: Completion of First Script (Core collection features working).
+- **Week of March 16**: Core collection features completed
-- Week of April 13: Testing & Validation (Verify hashing and evidence integrity).
+- **Week of April 13**: Testing and validation
-- Week of May 11: Documentation Phase (Drafting the report and presentation).
+- **Week of May 11**: Documentation and presentation prep
-- May 30, 2026: Final Project Submission.
+- **May 30, 2026**: Final project submission